yao-laboratory/cellMarkerPipe/README.md

   -alg ALGORITHM, --algorithm ALGORITHM
                         The algorithm chosen in FindClusters for re-cluster
 ```
-Here you need to provide the code with  `WORKDIR`, which should keep the same as above steps.
-In the process of `evaluation`, the program will redo the cluster with only the selected marker genes from the `selection` step.
-As `preperation` step, you can customize the clustering by setting number of principle component used `nPCA`, `RESOLUTION` and `ALGORITHM` of FindClusters method in seurat.
-Then use the clustering result, the program can calculate the indexs like ARI et. al.
+Here you need to provide  `WORKDIR`, which should be the same as above steps.
+In the process of `evaluation`, the program will redo the cluster with only the selected marker genes from the `selection` step to check the quality of marker genes, which is called re-clustering.
+Same as `preperation` step, you can customize the clustering by setting up the nearest neighbor graph (see Seurat paper or document) by `nPCA`, `RESOLUTION` and `ALGORITHM` of FindClusters method in seurat.

-You can use example command below.
+You can run example command below.
 ```bash
 cellMarkerPipe evaluation -wd ./ -np 10
 ```

-This evaluation needs to redo the cluster process using only the selected markers.
-So you can set up `nPCA` to optimize this cluster process.
-Using the example data, this step takes about less than 10 seconds.
-After you finished this step, the calculated index can be find under folder `evaluation` with a filename `result.csv`. the program also create a `re-cluster` folder under the `WORKDIR` which is the output of the cluster process.
+The outputs can be found under folder `evaluation` with a filename `result.csv`.
+This step also create a `re-cluster` folder under the `WORKDIR` which is the output of the re-clustering process.
+The final evaluation report includes re-clustering scores such as the Adjusted Rand Index (ARI),Jaccard index, purity, normalized mutual information (NMI), Fowlkes-Mallows Index (FMI) and Marco-F1 and Micro-F1 scores.
+If the user provides known marker genes, additional score report will be provided for precision and recall values for each cell type and overall dataset comparing to known marker genes.

-#### Using cellMarkerPipe as a library
+#### (alternative) Run cellMarkerPipe as a library in your own python codes or in Jupyternotebook
-For developers, we also provide you a method to use cellMarkerPipe as a library.
-The way how to use it is similar to the command line mode.
+For developers, we also provide you a method to use cellMarkerPipe as a python library.

 ##### Step 0: Import pipeline and define data_dir and work_dir
 ``` python